The first Monday of August is a Canadian public holiday and in the province of British Columbia we proudly call it B.C. Day.

 On a national basis this holiday is commonly referred to as Civic Day or the August long weekend.
 The name “civic” holiday came about because it’s the holiday a city has the authority to declare itself.

 Situated on the far west coast of Canada, British Columbia is the third largest Canadian province.
 We have three main mountain ranges and two-thirds of the province is covered in forest.
-It has been a devastating year with the drought and massive forest fires.
-Before heading out on the highways it makes sense to check the conditions.
+The Strait of Georgia that divides Vancouver Island from the mainland and Vancouver Island’s west coast is the Pacific Ocean.
+To the north of Vancouver Island sits Haida Gwaii (formerly the Queen Charlotte Islands) – a very special place indeed!

 Where did the name British Columbia come from?
 “British” was used because BC was a British colony in 1858 and “Columbia” refers to the Columbia River.
 In 1871 BC was officially incorporated as a Canadian province.
 We are also a member of the Pacific Northwest, along with the U.S. States of Oregon and Washington.